BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/README.md

 right outside one of these stations and want to warp away, you've got to wait for the animation to complete before doing so.

+### BL2 Happy Horizontal People Transporter

+A replacement for the Mongol which can be used to transport your enemies (or yourself) across Pandora in style.
+Order yours today!

 ### BL2 Movement Speed Cheats

 This mod increases movement speed of all BL2 characters (including while